Wood Water Rock

 About This Piece

-Trine uses the old technique of oil glazing – applying as many as forty- five layers of oil films per painting.
-Trine also utilizes traditional materials for preparing her paintings, including, rabbit skin glue, pure spirits of gum turpentine and Damar varnish.
+Bumiller uses the old technique of oil glazing – applying as many as forty-five layers of oil films per painting.
+She also utilizes traditional materials for preparing her paintings, including rabbit-skin glue, pure spirits of gum turpentine and Damar varnish.
 The result is a rich, glowing, luminescent effect.